World Series Baseball (1995 video game)

-World Series Baseball is a video game developed and published by Sega for the Sega Saturn in 1995.
+World Series Baseball is a 1995 baseball video game developed and published by Sega for the Sega Saturn.

 Gameplay

 World Series Baseball is a version of World Series Baseball.

 Development and release

+The game was released in Japan for the Game Gear as Hideo Nomo's World Series Baseball on December 1, 1995.

 It was released in 1995 for the Game Gear and Sega Genesis.

 Reception

 World Series Baseball for Saturn won the 1995 Game Players award for Best Sports Game.

-In 1996, Next Generation listed World Series Baseball as number 48 on their "Top 100 Games of All Time", commenting that, "This is the best-looking and best-playing baseball video of all time."
+In 1996, Next Generation listed World Series Baseball as number 48 on their "Top 100 Games of All Time", commenting that, "This is the best-looking and best-playing baseball videogame of all time."